 The first step to making a post on WordPress.com is to firstly open up your WordPress control panel for your site.
 It should look something very similar to the below.

-Here, you’ll find all of the content which is currently published on your site’s blog.
+Here, you’ll find all of the content currently published on your site’s blog.
 This allows you to make edits to your articles, as well as check out their performance to date.
 It’s also the portion of your admin dashboard where you can add new content to your blog.

 Step 2: Add a New WordPress Post